pallavibiswas/Crime-Prediction/README.md

    e.
 Correlation Heatmap for Incident Sums and Filters,
    d.
 Interaction Terms Visualization,
    e.
 Sum of All Incidents for Each Year
+7. Model Building & Evaluation: The following data has been generated -
+   a.
+Predictions of each incident at university and state level
+   b.
+Top 20 universities and top 10 states for each incident
+   c.
+Learning curve based on accuracy for each prediction type
+   d.
+Evaluation metrics, confusion matrix, and ROC curve for each prediction type
+8. Flask app and corresponding html templates